cylance/winapi-deobfuscation/experiments/README.md

 make experiments
 ```

-Note that results vary slightly from run to run due to randomization.
-For example, the HMM algorithm
+Note that results can vary slightly due to randomization as the random seed changes in the configurations file.
+In particular, randomization plays a role because:

-optimizes a non-convex function and only finds local maximums to the likelihood function.
-Also,
+1. The HMM algorithm optimizes a non-convex function and only finds local maximums to the likelihood function.
+Thus, parameter initialization matters.

-there is some variation due to assignment of samples to training vs. test set.
-However,
+2. Random assignment of samples to training vs. test set can affect results.

-these perturbations are quite minor relative to the qualitative pattern of results reported in the paper.
+However, these perturbations are quite minor relative to the qualitative pattern of results reported in the paper.

 ### Caveat Emptor

-This research code has co-opted code originally written for other purposes, so there are classes and detours in the internal logic that are unnecessary.
-Still, the code allows for reproducibility and we hope it provides a platform for further research.
+This research codebase has co-opted code originally written for other purposes, so there are classes and detours in the internal logic that are unnecessary.
+Moreover, the code has not been optimized for speed or cleaned.
+We hope, however, we have made it sufficiently easy to exactly reproduce results in the paper and that we have provided a point of departure for further research.